 Mary Stuart, Princess Royal and Princess of Orange (1631–1660)

-In 1641, at the age of ten, Mary — the eldest daughter of the Stuart king Charles I — married Willem II van Oranje-Nassau (1626–1650).
+In 1641, at the age of nine, Mary — the eldest daughter of the Stuart king Charles I — married Willem II van Oranje-Nassau (1626–1650).
 Following the death of his father, Frederik Hendrik, in 1647, Willem succeeded as stadholder and Mary received the title of Princess of Orange.
 Mary had a poor relationship with her mother-in-law, Amalia von Solms-Braunfels, in particular after the death of Willem.
 At this point the two women fought over the custody of Mary’s newborn son Willem III, the future stadtholder-king, as well as over the regency of the Princedom of Orange [Oranje].
 When Charles Stuart regained the British throne in 1660, Mary followed her brother to London where he was crowned Charles II.
 She died there of smallpox shortly thereafter.

 While much of Mary’s correspondence remains to be collated, most of the letters currently in this catalogue are copies of her outgoing letters, collected and written in the hand of her secretary Nicolaas Oudart.

 The metadata for this catalogue in EMLO was provided by the Huygens ING under the direction of researcher Dr Ineke Huysman.
 Huygens ING has digitized the documents in cooperation with the Royal Collections The Netherlands in The Hague, where the original letters are conserved (Archief Mary Stuart, 15a).
 In the near future, further letters both from and to Mary Stuart, will be added to the catalogue.